 In addition to the essentials, convenience stores are commonly home to the cheapest ATMs in Las Vegas.

-Titanic the Exhibit at Luxor: If you are a history buff like myself, this attraction will blow you away.
+Titanic: The Exhibition at Luxor: If you are a history buff like me, this attraction will blow you away.
+It’s my favorite in Vegas.

-Contained within the 25,000 sq. ft. exhibit space is a large number of items recovered from the wreck including luggage, dining utensils, and even a massive piece of the ship’s hull.
+They do a masterful job of displaying 250+ artifacts recovered from the wreck site, including luggage, dining utensils, and even a massive piece of the ship’s hull, while making the human cost of the tragedy felt.

-Located between Cosmopolitan and Crystals, The Museum of Illusions is packed with a wide variety of visual illusions that were legitimately cool alongside an easy-to-understand explanation of what I was seeing.
+Located between Cosmopolitan and The Shops at Crystals, The Museum of Illusions is packed with visual illusions that were legit cool, along with easy-to-understand explanations of what I was seeing.

-What I enjoyed most were the numerous photo opportunities that allowed guests to be a part of the illusion – I got some really fun souvenir photos.
+What I enjoyed most were the photo opportunities that let me be part of the illusion.
+You’re going to get some fun photos!

 Related: Things to do with Kids in Vegas.